martapanc/Twitch-notifier/README.md

 # ~ <img src="images/twitch.png" width="3%"/> to <img src="images/slack.png" width="3%"/> notifier ~

+Simple cron task that sends a notification to a Slack channel whenever the Twitch streamers that a user follows start a live.

 ### Slack Webhook setup
 In order to send messages to a Slack channel, you need to create an [Incoming Webhook](https://api.slack.com/messaging/webhooks): refer to the [webhook ReadMe](Slack-incoming-webhooks.md) for details on how to setup this.